emkutuk/wow-fishing-bot/README.md

 ## How It Works

 First you choose the bopper image according to the place you are fishing at.
 Images are located under "media" folder.
+In the code you can change it in main.py file.

 What the program does is basically takes a screehsot of your screen, checks if the bobber is visible or not then waits for it to go under the water.
 When that happens it goes and clicks the bobber.